Stable marriage and roommates problems with restricted edges: complexity and approximability: Almost stable matchings with restricted edges

-The set of forbidden edges comprises all edges of the form $p w$ or~$u q$.
-For \textsc{min bp sm forced}, the set of forced edges consists of all edges of the form~$p_i q_i$.
-Due to this construction, if $M$ is a matching in $\mathcal{I''}$ in which there is a man $u_i$ not matched to a women he is adjacent to in $\mathcal{I'}$, then $M$ is blocked by at least $C$ edges.
+The set of forbidden edges comprises all edges of the form $u_ix_j$ or $w_jy_i$.
+For {\sc min bp sm forced}, the set of forced edges consists of all edges of the form~$x_i y_i$.
+Due to this construction, and as in the proof of Theorem~\ref{th:minbpsmforbidden}, if $M$ is a matching in $\mathcal{I''}$ in which there is a man $u_i$ not matched to a woman in $O$, then $M$ is blocked by at least $C$ edges.

-We will show that if $N$ is the number of vertices in $\mathcal{I''}$, then $N^{1-\varepsilon} < C$.
-Therefore, any $N^{1-\varepsilon}$-approximation of \textsc{min bp sm forbidden} guarantees a matching in $\mathcal{I}$ admitting less than $C$ blocking edges.
-This latter induces a perfect matching in $\mathcal{I'}$, which corresponds to a solution of \textsc{exact maximal matching}.
+It follows that if $G$ has a maximal matching of size at most $K$ then $\mathcal I''$ has a matching with at most $n_1+n_2$ blocking pairs.
+On the other hand if $G$ has no maximal matching of size at most $K$ then any matching in $\mathcal I''$ has at least $C>(n_1+n_2)^{B+1}$ blocking pairs.
+Hence an $(n_1+n_2)^B$-approximation algorithm for {\sc min bp sm restricted} or {\sc min bp sm forced} could be used to solve {\sc exact maximal matching} in polynomial time.

-With Inequalities~\ref{eq:2}-\ref{eq:7} we give an upper bound for~$N$, while with Inequalities~\ref{eq:9}-\ref{eq:12b} we establish a lower bound.
-Then, combining these two in Inequalities~\ref{eq:14}-\ref{eq:17}, we derive that $N^{1-\varepsilon} < C$.
+To complete the proof it remains to show that if $n$ is the number of vertices in $\mathcal I''$, then $n^{1-\varepsilon}\leq (n_1+n_2)^B$.
+Using Inequalities~\ref{eq:2}-\ref{eq:7} we give an upper bound for~$n$, whilst with Inequalities~\ref{eq:9}-\ref{eq:12b} we establish a lower bound.
+Then, combining these two in Inequalities~\ref{eq:14}-\ref{eq:17}, we derive that $n^{1-\varepsilon}\leq (n_1+n_2)^B$.
 Explanations for the steps are given as necessary after each of the three sets of inequalities.